-7.3 Service Subscription Component (SSUB)
+7.4 Service Subscription Component (SSUB)

+7.4.1 Introduction

-The SSUB Component provides services that are necessary to maintain the M2M Service, the associations (e.g., Services Roles) to the M2M Service, M2M Service Subscriptions, the associations (e.g., AE, M2M Nodes) to the M2M Service Subscription and any external identifiers associated with AE and M2M Nodes.
+The SSUB Component provides services that are necessary to maintain the M2M Service, the associations (e.g. Services Roles) to the M2M Service, M2M Service Subscriptions, the associations (e.g. AE, M2M Nodes) to the M2M Service Subscription and any external identifiers associated with AE and M2M Nodes.
 In addition the services used to manage devices and AEs are part of this component.

-7.3.1 SSUB to Service Cross Reference
+7.4.2 SSUB to Service Cross Reference